Blazor: Prerendering

-Interactive components is pre-rendered on the server before being materialized on the client and interactivity kicking in.
+Interactive components are pre-rendered on the server before being materialized on the client and interactivity kicking in.
 This behavior is turned on by default, but can be turned off.

 Enhanced navigation

 This feature makes navigation on a static site much smoother in a way that feels like a Single Page application (SPA).

 When navigating from one static page to another, the app intercepts the navigation, retrieving just the content of the target page, and then apply only the changes to the DOM.
 That way the page doesn't flicker as it usually does when being completely reloaded upon navigating to another page.

 WebAssembly (Standalone)

 This is a standalone interactive WebAssembly app running in the client browser.

 Upon navigating to the app in a browser, the app bundle get downloaded, then loaded and executed within the browser's sandbox.

 A WebAssembly app can also be made into a Progressive web app (PWA).

 Prior to .NET 8, there was a project template in which a Blazor WebAssembly app was hosted within an ASP.NET Core application containing Web APIs.
 This was removed in favor of the Blazor Web app project template, although the functionality still remains.